bmuschko/cks-crash-course/exercises/06-pod-security-policy/solution/solution.md

 ## Enforcing the Behavior

 The Pod defined by the YAML manifest `pod-non-root.yaml` runs the container with the user ID 1001.
-The container does not require to run in privieged mode.
+The container does not require to run in privileged mode.

 ```
 $ kubectl apply -f pod-non-root.yaml